MaviLabArt/BoltCanvas/README.md

-# LightningShop ⚡
+# BoltCanvas ⚡

-LightningShop is a small, opinionated art shop template:
+BoltCanvas is a small, opinionated shop template:

 - A clean public gallery where people can browse your products.
 - A simple admin area where you manage products, texts and orders.